tndatacommons/tndata_backend/tndata_backend/userprofile/api_docs/userviewset_v2.md

 of profile data (including an auth Token for this API).

-**NOTE: When creating an account using this method, the user will not have a password (though they can go through the password reset process to get one).
+**NOTE: When creating an account using this method, the user will not have a password (though they can go through the password reset process to get one).**
-If you POST their email + auth token again, this should serve to log them in.**

 ## Acquiring an Auth token <a href="#acquiring-an-auth-token">&para;</a>